Homelessness Information & Resources

-Through the Orange County Sheriff's Department's Homeless Liaison Officer (HLO) Program, the City has its own HLO assigned to Yorba Linda.
-HLOs are Deputies assigned to patrol and other assignments who recognize the need in the community for the rapid provision of resources to the homeless community.
+Through the Orange County Sheriff's Department's Behavioral Health Liaisons (BHL), the City has its own "BHL" assigned to Yorba Linda.
+BHL's are Deputies assigned to patrol and other assignments who recognize the need in the community for the rapid provision of resources to the homeless community.
 They receive additional training on mental illness and how to connect the homeless population with available services and resources.

-Since the inception of its housing programs, the City has assisted in the provision of hundreds of affordable housing units, extending both home ownership and rental housing opportunities to low and moderate-income households within the community at large.
+Since the inception of its housing programs, the City has assisted in the provision of hundreds ofns (BHL) Program affordable housing units, extending both home ownership and rental housing opportunities to low and moderate-income households within the community at large.